 As an old student with a regular practice, I have already built some foundation and thought the course would be a nice refresher for me.
 I did not anticipate any major difficulties.
 Boy, was I wrong!
 “Am I actually ready to do this all over again?” minor panic cropped up once I have checked in to my room.

-The experience turned out to be more challenging for me than I had anticipated from the physical, emotional and mental perspectives.
-But it also went deeper and allowed me to feel emotions I have been blocking from conscious awareness.
+The experience turned out to be more challenging for me than I had anticipated from all angles: physical, emotional and mental.
+But it also went deeper and allowed me to get in touch with the emotions I had been suppressing for a long time.

 Vipassana Course Structure